Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1833.

 Location.
 36° 10.235′ N, 86° 47.274′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in North Capitol.
-Marker is on 7th Avenue North, on the left when traveling south.
+It is on 7th Avenue North, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Nashville TN 37219, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-New Constitution of 1834 (here, next to this marker); Treat of New Echota (here, next to this marker); James K. Polk (here, next to this marker); Prosperous Cherokee (here, next to this marker); Asiatic cholera epidemic of 1833 (here, next to this marker); Andrew Jackson Re-election (here, next to this marker); Death of David Crockett (here, next to this marker); 1830 Population (here, next to this marker).
+At least 8 other markers are within walking distance of this marker: New Constitution of 1834 (here, next to this marker); Treat of New Echota (here, next to this marker); James K. Polk (here, next to this marker); Prosperous Cherokee (here, next to this marker); Asiatic cholera epidemic of 1833 (here, next to this marker); Andrew Jackson Re-election (here, next to this marker); Death of David Crockett (here, next to this marker); 1830 Population (here, next to this marker).
 Touch for a list and map of all markers in Nashville.

 Paid Advertisement